username-pass/bookmarklets/README.md

 * a new website for bookmarklets!!

-* a exstention made by pazza08223
+* a extension made by pazza08223

-### we ask you nicely to relize that not all things are finalized, and plans can change. so please give no hate if things get removed from this list. thank you.
+### We ask you nicely to realize that not all things are finalized, and plans can change. so please give no hate if things get removed from this list. thank you.

 ------------------